A Great Family Day Out in the Lake District

 Photograph: Windermere Lakes Cruises – www.windermere-lakecruises.co.uk/

-And what better way to discover the splendid mountain scenery, secluded bays, the wooded islands and England’s largest lake than from onboard one of the Lake District’s iconic steamers?
+And what better way to discover the splendid mountain scenery?
+To explore secluded bays, the wooded islands and England’s largest lake than from onboard one of the Lake District’s iconic steamers?

-Only a half mile of easy, toddler-friendly walking from the magic of Beatrix Potter, wander past the boutique shops of Bowness-on-Windermere and along the lake shore, past the bustling Pier, where you’ll get a real holiday feeling, and arrive at Windermere Lake Cruises.
+It is only a half mile of easy, toddler-friendly walking from the magic of Beatrix Potter.
+Wander past the boutique shops of Bowness-on-Windermere.
+Walk along the lake shore, past the bustling Pier, where you’ll get a real holiday feeling, and arrive at Windermere Lake Cruises.